 - Pain: again, work with your veterinarian to identify and treat any pain that may be preventing the horse from eating.
 It may also be wise to have a dentist thoroughly examine your horse’s teeth and mouth for any issues that may be causing pain.

-- Unpalatable feeds: locate which feed is unplatable for your horse and replace it with a palatable alternative.
+- Unpalatable feeds: locate which feed is unpalatable for your horse and replace it with a palatable alternative.
 If you are unsure what is unpalatable, simplify your diet back to one or two ingredients that you think your horse will eat and then as his appetite returns gradually add any additional ingredients one at a time (leaving a few days between the addition of each new ingredient).
-If the addition of one particular ingredient stops your horse from eating again, remove it immediately and find a suitable alternative, or in the case of it being salt, provide the horse with a salt lick and don’t add salt to its feed.
+If your horse stops eating again after you add a particular ingredient, remove it immediately and find a suitable alternative.
+In the case of it being salt, provide the horse with a salt lick and don’t add salt to its feed.
 If you are adding salt to your horse’s feed you can also just try removing the salt, as salt is one ingredient that will turn a horse off its feed very quickly.

 - Over-supplementing: use FeedXL to carefully adjust your horse’s diet so that its requirements are being met without being exceeded.
 Pay extra attention to the amount of sodium in your horse’s

 diet as oversupplying sodium (a component of salt) will make a horse’s feed very unpalatable.

 - Medications: don’t put medication in a fussy horse’s feed.
 If you need to administer medication, try mixing it up with apple sauce in a large syringe or clean worm paste tube and administering it directly into your horse’s mouth after he/she has eaten their feed.
 Don’t do it before you feed as this will also stop them from eating in many cases.
 If you suspect a vitamin B1 deficiency is causing the loss of appetite you should administer the vitamin B1 in this way until your horse’s appetite has returned.